mxcrml/urls-to-markdown/README.md

 # URLs to Markdown

-This is a lightweight yet powerful tool designed to convert a list of URLs into Markdown format.
-Powered by [macsplit/urltomarkdown](https://github.com/macsplit/urltomarkdown), it simplifies the process of extracting Markdown content from web pages, making it an ideal utility for SEO professionals, content writers, and web developers.
+This is a lightweight yet powerful tool designed to convert a list of URLs into Markdown format and generate AI-powered summaries.
+Powered by [macsplit/urltomarkdown](https://github.com/macsplit/urltomarkdown) and OpenAI's GPT-4, it simplifies the process of extracting and summarizing content from web pages, making it an ideal utility for SEO professionals, content writers, and web developers.

 ---

 ## Preview

-This tool allows you to input multiple URLs, process their content in batches, and download a single `.txt` file containing the extracted Markdown for all the URLs.
+This tool allows you to input multiple URLs, process their content in batches, and view or download the extracted Markdown content.
+With an OpenAI API key, you can also generate concise summaries of the content.

 <img width="100%" alt="urls-to-markdown-preview" src="https://github.com/user-attachments/assets/fc88bdf4-4bee-499a-8ef5-6dadb4548b35">